CCMMMA/wacommplusplus/README.md

 WaComM is operatively used for pollutants trasnsport and diffution at the Center for Monitoring and Modelling Marine and Atmosphere applications (CMMMA, https://meteo.uniparthenope.it) run by the Department of Science and Technologies (DiST, https://dist.uniparthenope.it) of the University of Naples "Parthenope" (https://www.uniparthenope.it).

+It is used to compute the transport and diffusion of pollutants for assessing the water quality for mussel farming and fish breeding.

+In WaComM, several basic algorithms have been optimized and, in order to improve its performance on a High-Performance Computing environment, some features like restarting and parallelization techniques in shared memory environments have been added.

+Pollutants are modeled as inert Lagrangian particles.

+No interactions with other particles or feedback are included in the model.
+The pollution sources are defined as a geographic location in terms of longitude, latitude, and depth, the total amount of Lagrangian particles released in one hour, and the emission profile that could be set statically or change during the simulation.

+The WaComM system can be used in more ways: as a decision support tool, to aid in the selection of the best suitable areas for farming activity deployment, or in an ex-post fashion in order to achieve better management of offshore activities.

 # Cite WaComM++
 * Montella Raffaele, Diana Di Luccio, Pasquale Troiano, Angelo Riccio, Alison Brizius, and Ian Foster.
 "WaComM: A parallel Water quality Community Model for pollutant transport and dispersion operational predictions."
 In Signal-Image Technology & Internet-Based Systems (SITIS), 2016 12th International Conference on, pp. 717-724.
 IEEE, 2016. https://ieeexplore.ieee.org/abstract/document/7907547/